Davood Gozli

 June 20, 2015

 If you read the previous letter, you might remember that I mentioned starting Wertheimer’s book on the plane from Tampa to Toronto.
 Once I was back in Toronto, I had to focus most of my energy on finishing my dissertation (which is now completed).
 Although writing the dissertation was very demanding, reading history-of-psychology material remained a consistent part of my daily routine.
-I finished Wertheimer’s book and I am excited to begin reviewing it for you.
+I finished Wertheimer’s book, and I am excited to begin reviewing it for you.
 Due to time constraints, I will have to write it in multiple fragments.

 June 24, 2015

 What is the benefit of having a big-picture view of Psychology?
-The benefit has to do with the way each individual topic is treated with a mindfulness of the larger context.
+The benefit has to do with how each individual topic is treated with mindfulness of the larger context.
 Similar to the logic of Gestalt Psychology, the whole of the history of psychology is distinct from, and has primary over, individual stories.
 Let’s take Wundt (1832-1920) as an example.
-One could simply discuss the experimental work of Wundt and move to the next chapter.
+One could simply discuss Wundt’s experimental work and move to the next chapter.
 Given that Wundt’s experimental work played a more dominant role in the next generation of professional psychologists, this might seem like a fair decision.
 It is not difficult, however, to make an argument for the inclusion of Wundt’s cultural psychology.
 The point is not only that Wundt’s cultural psychology should be included for its own sake.
 There is a more subtle point.
 Namely, a fair treatment of Wundt’s experimental psychology would require inclusion of his cultural psychology, because the latter would clarify, through contradistinction, the scope of the former.
 It would clarify Wundt’s intentions and philosophies of the two psychologies.

 June 25, 2015